 Executive orders are laws issued by the President of the United States that pertain to all federal agencies.
 Executive Order 11990 (issued in 1977) is an overall wetland policy for all agencies managing federal lands, sponsoring federal projects, or providing federal funds to state and local projects.
 It requires federal agencies to follow procedures for avoidance, mitigation, and preservation, with public input, before proposing new construction in wetlands.
 When federal lands are proposed for lease or sale to nonfederal parties, Executive Order 11990 requires that the lease or conveyance contain restrictions to protect and enhance the wetlands on the property.
-The restrictions of this executive Order 11990 can affect the sale of federal lands with wetlands.
+The restrictions of this executive order apply to wetlands on military installations proposed for closure.
+In this capacity, Executive Order 11990 can affect the sale of federal lands with wetlands.
 Compliance with Section 404 permit requirements may constitute compliance with the requirements of Executive Order 11990.